Day Camp for youth 6 to 13 years

 2022 Camp Sessions:

-- Nature Session 1: June 20-24 (closed June 20 for Juneteenth) Do you love animals, plants, and all things nature?
+- SOLD OUT Nature Session 1: June 20-24 (closed June 20 for Juneteenth) Do you love animals, plants, and all things nature?
 Tap into your natural curiosity, learn about the world around you, and spend lots of time exploring the outdoors!
 You’ll participate in a nature scavenger hunt, make sand castings on the beach, and using found and recycled materials you’ll build a bird feeder that can hold a quarter cup of birdseed to be hung around camp.

-- Let’s Garden Session 2: June 27- July 1 Are you ready for a week of unbeLEAFable fun?
+- SOLD OUT Let’s Garden Session 2: June 27- July 1 Are you ready for a week of unbeLEAFable fun?
 Learn about what it takes to grow a thriving garden by conducting a soil analysis, grow your own vegetable or flower, and express your creativity with fun activities like making an exploding seed ball.
 By week’s end we promise you’ll be loving all things nature.

-- America’s Birthday Session 3: July 5-8 (closed July 4) This year we’ll be celebrating America’s 245th birthday!
+- SOLD OUT America’s Birthday Session 3: July 5-8 (closed July 4) This year we’ll be celebrating America’s 245th birthday!
 Campers will participate in lots of Independence Day-inspired crafts and activities, including a field day, shaving cream fireworks, and an air show with a patriotic glider that you’ll make and decorate with red, white & blue.

 - SOLD OUT Comic Con- Superheroes Session 4: July 11-15 Have you ever wished that you could be a superhero?
 During this week you can live your dream!
 Boost confidence, and explore your imagination while entering the world of superheroes and learning valuable STEAM concepts.
 Campers will write a comic strip featuring their superhero, design a superhero mask, and explore superhero powers like flying.

-- Space is the Place Session 5: July 18-22 You’ll be blasting off into space this week with lots of fun space crafts and activities.
+- SOLD OUT Space is the Place Session 5: July 18-22 You’ll be blasting off into space this week with lots of fun space crafts and activities.
 You’ll get to build a bubble powered rocket, make pipe cleaner constellations, learn the science behind static electricity, and how sunscreen protects you from the sun’s ultraviolet rays.

-- Survivor Week Session 6: July 25-29 Inspired by the ever-popular television series, Survivor week is jam-packed with fun and exciting challenges.
+- SOLD OUT Survivor Week Session 6: July 25-29 Inspired by the ever-popular television series, Survivor week is jam-packed with fun and exciting challenges.
 You’ll use your creativity, smarts and strength to power through games designed to help you reach new heights.
 Get ready for a bit of friendly competition.

 - SOLD OUT The Art of STEM Session 7: August 1-5 Get ready to roll up your sleeves and get to work!
 This hand on session is jam-packed with fun STEM activities and crafts.
 Engineer a design for a catapult, design and build a launch pad for a soda bottle rocket, make ice cream, and write secret messages with color changing ink.

-- Master Recreations Session 8: August 8-12 This week you’ll learn about a famous artist such as Jean-Michel Basquiat, Piet Mondrian and Georgia O’Keefe – their personal history and engage in hands-on activities to practice the artistic styles and techniques that they used to create their beautiful, timeless works.
+- SOLD OUT Master Recreations Session 8: August 8-12 This week you’ll learn about a famous artist such as Jean-Michel Basquiat, Piet Mondrian and Georgia O’Keefe – their personal history and engage in hands-on activities to practice the artistic styles and techniques that they used to create their beautiful, timeless works.
 The week will culminate with an Art Show.

 - SOLD OUT Crazy for LEGOS Session 9: August 15-19 It’s all about LEGOS this week!
 Everything from daily LEGO building challenges to minute-to-win-it challenges and building a LEGO skyscraper using only the verbal directions provided to you.
 You’ll also make LEGO-shaped crayons.

-- Summertime Fun Session 10: August 22-26 Enjoy the last few days of summer with traditional camp crafts and activities.
+- SOLD OUT Summertime Fun Session 10: August 22-26 Enjoy the last few days of summer with traditional camp crafts and activities.
 Make lip balm, weave a colorful yarn craft that represents called Ojo de Dios or God’s Eye, and tie-dye your own shirt or pillowcase.
 You’ll top the week off with a friendly game of kickball between campers and staff!

 All summer camp registrations are accepted on a first-come, first-serve basis.
 Please read the registration form carefully.
 A $30 non-refundable deposit per child per session is required unless paid in full.
 Balances must be paid in full and all required forms must be received by June 1, 2022.